infinum/design-handbook/Research/Evaluative research/Unmoderated usability testing.md

 From the design perspective, we want our users to have a product that is easy to use without much thought and any frustrations.

 This chapter goes into a lot of detail about user testing.
-To make it easier to implement best practices, we've created a [template project in Productive](https://app.productive.io/1-infinum/projects/303711/tasks?board=372098&filter=NDQwNTQw).
+To make it easier to implement best practices, we've created a [template project in Productive (🔒Internal use)](https://app.productive.io/1-infinum/projects/303711/tasks?board=372098&filter=NDQwNTQw).
 In the Design Phase board, there's a task list called Validation.
 Ping your TL to give you access to it.

 Usability testing is a direct way of seeing how users interact with our product.